CankutCoskun/YK-QABot/QnABoT/Core/Word2Vec/ReadMe.txt

 Defintion:
 This program is a Question&Answer bot which brings the top 5 best match among a predefined set of questions based on semantic search.

-Technical details:

-Questions and corresponding answers represented in the same order.
-Text files are available at:
- ./QnA/questions.txt
- ./QnA/answers.txt

-!Warning!
-There are duplicate quetions due to source of data.
-This problem might be avoided by checking uniqueness.
-Since it does not affect the robustness of this program, I simply ignored!

-Make sure TurkishNlp service is running at localhost port: 8080 for Nlp.
-Methods calling service: processInput(), processDocument()

 Methodology:
 Vector space models (VSMs) represent (embed) words in a continuous vector space where semantically similar words are mapped to nearby points